 It's impossible to speak of milk chocolate in broad strokes—its quality and character span a maddeningly vast spectrum.
 For many folks, traumatic experiences with poor-quality milk chocolate have been enough to convince them to go dark or bust.
 But there's so much more to discover in the realm of milk chocolate; when done well, the addition of dairy fat brings out a whole new range of flavor.
 It's an expression of cocoa that's mellow, soft, and nutty, able to furnish desserts with a sweet richness and creamy consistency distinct from dark chocolate.
 Those characteristics make milk chocolate ideal for recipes that are otherwise low on sugar and fat (think chocolate-covered pretzels or whipped ganache), as well as those with a strong salty or bitter element, such as peanut butter, burnt sugar, or coffee.

-As much as I love splurging on high-end milk chocolate couverture from brands like Valrhona, I'm hard-pressed to justify spending that kind of money unless it's for tempering.
+As much as I love splurging on high-end milk chocolate couverture from brands like Valrhona at Amazon, I'm hard-pressed to justify spending that kind of money unless it's for tempering.
 For a low-key batch of chocolate chip cookies, in a pinch, I'm willing to turn to the offerings of well-stocked supermarkets and specialty stores.
 With a little forethought, though, I'm happier to wait on a shipment of milk chocolate that I've purchased online, where bulk buying power helps drive the cost down.
 These eight milk chocolates are available nationwide and/or online, and are my favorites for baking at home—though they're but a small sampling of what's available in any given market.

 At 26%, Divine Milk Chocolate is the sweetest option on my list, but not obnoxiously so—a great choice for folks who have fond recollections of hanging off a shopping cart in the checkout aisle, begging for a chocolate bar.